aiven/aiven-docs/docs/products/opensearch/howto/control_access_to_content.md

    - Click <ConsoleLabel name="delete user"/> to delete the user.

 :::warning
-Deleting a service user terminates all existing database sessions, and the user loses access immediately.
+Deleting a service user immediately terminates all existing database sessions, and the user loses access.
 :::

 ## Disable access control